WLOGSolutions/RSuite/docs/rsuite_installation.md

 If you have RSuite CLI installed (check [RSuite CLI installation reference](http://rsuite.io/RSuite_Tutorial.php?article=rsuite_cli_installation.md "RSuite CLI installation reference.")) already you can use it to install latest compatible version of RSuite.
-Just execute following command in you shell:
+Just execute the following command in your shell:

 ```bash
 $ rsuite install
 ```

 If any problems occur try to run this command in verbose mode.
-It will probably give you hint on why the problem occurred:
+It will probably give you hints on why the problem occurred:

 ```bash
 $ rsuite install -v